kmjones1979/scaffold-eth-2-solidity/README.md

 yarn chain
 ```

-This command starts a local Ethereum network using Hardhat.
-The network runs on your local machine and can be used for testing and development.
-You can customize the network configuration in `hardhat.config.ts`.
+This command starts a local Ethereum network using Hardhat that can be used for testing and development.

+> The hardhat configuration file is located at `packages/hardhat/hardhat.config.ts`.

 3. On a second terminal, deploy the test contract: